The District: Syndication

 It ran for a time on USA Network as well as on The Biography Channel after cancellation.
 On February 7, 2020 it joined the day shift in the Friday slot on Heroes & Icons.
 Without explanation as of Feb.
 20, 2020 the program was pulled and Fridays reverted to NUMB3RS.

-As of mid-2020 it is back on the Heroes and Icons TV schedule weekdays from 1AM to 3AM Eastern Standard Time.
+As of mid-2020 it was back on the Heroes and Icons TV schedule weekdays from 1AM to 3AM Eastern Standard Time.
+As of October 2023, it has been pulled from the Heroes and Icons TV schedule once again.